 4. The staff and cleanliness of the property

 The staff was super friendly, helpful, warm, and kind.
 From the bellboys to the pool staff, everyone did an outstanding job.
 I wish I wrote down their names for more special shout-outs.

 Traveling in the middle of a pandemic is a controversial topic.
 I was definitely anxious.

-Entering the hotel, they placed a big booth that reminded me of airport security booths; only this one was for sanitation.
+As we entered the hotel, we noticed a big booth [where] that reminded me of an airport security booth, except this one was for sanitation.
 Right away, I was impressed by the precautions that this hotel was taking, and it was clear that they had a priority for cleanliness and safety.
-Everything seems sanitized continuously and clean.
+Everything seemed sanitized and clean.
 There were hand sanitizers throughout the property.
-The ones in the elevators are a must all the time for every hotel.
+The ones in the elevators are a must-have — all the time, for every hotel.

-Everyone wore masks and were super careful to follow social distancing protocol.
-The sanitary kits that included masks, hand sanitizer, and alcoholic wipes in our room was a great touch.
+The staff wore masks and they were super careful to follow social distancing protocols.
+The sanitary kits that included masks, hand sanitizer, and alcoholic wipes in our room were a great touch.